SuperYoungCoder/SuperYoungCoder/README.md

 statistics has been of particular intrest to me.
 Hence, I embarked on the journey of learning statistics.
 Throughout this new joureny, I have enjoyed learning how mathematical equations and theories are derived from calculus to allow us to make inferences about data.
 However, I know that mathematical equations and theories alone will not save the day.
 Although addressing and analyzing emerging problems with high accuracy is very important, these problems can only be solved when proper solutions are in place to support them.
+I am hoping that codings would solve many of the problems.

 <!---
 SuperYoungCoder/SuperYoungCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.